-- Parking stalls and aisles are tested for directional slopes at 6 points across area of feature. - Determine centerline of stall or aisle at the long dimension. - Mark 3 points at the middle on each side between the centerline and the edge of section equal distance from 1 long edge to the other. - Measure slopes using a 24" digital level at each of the 6 marked points in each direction. - See Figure 5.2 for layout.
+- Parking stalls and aisles are tested for directional slopes at 9 points across area of feature. - Determine centerline of stall or aisle at the long dimension. - The 9 points are broken down into 3 lines equally spaced along the running slope direction.
+(Three points are marked along each side, 1 foot from the edge, and 3 points are marked along the centerline equally spaced to match the side marks). - Measure slopes using a 24" digital level at each of the 9 marked points in each direction. - See Figure 5-3 for layout.

-Figure 5-2 - Parking Aisles and Stalls
+Figure 5-3 - Parking Aisles and Stalls